I am a PhD student at the IT University of Copenhagen in Denmark.

 DeltaJava - Delta-Oriented Programming for Java

-DeltaJava is a programming language, designed to implement Software Product Lines within the Java
+DeltaJava is a programming language designed for the development of Software Product Lines consisting of Java code.

-DeltaJava can be downloaded from its web site, where I also uploaded a tutorial :)
+DeltaJava can be downloaded from its website - tutorial videos included!

 Research Assistant - TU Braunschweig

-During my bachelor's at Technische Universität Braunschweig, I became a research assistant for the Institute
+During my studies at Technische Universität Braunschweig, I was a research assistant for the Institute

 of Software Engineering and Automotive Informatics (ISF).